-- Estimated location and quantity of the reported sediment deposit. - If testing was performed, the arsenic sediment testing methods used and the number, location, depth, and concentration associated with each sediment samples collected from the reported sediment deposit and surrounding soils. - Proposed remediation actions, including a schedule for remediation and any proposed post-remediation soil sampling.
-If soil capping is proposed, the Licensee shall provide documentation supporting why soil removal is infeasible or poses a greater risk than soil capping.
+- Estimated location and quantity of the reported sediment deposit. - If testing was performed, the arsenic sediment testing methods used and the number, location, depth, and concentration associated with each sediment sample collected from the reported sediment deposit and surrounding soils. - Proposed remediation actions, including a schedule for remediation and any proposed post-remediation soil sampling.
+If soil capping is proposed, the Renewal Corporation will provide documentation supporting why soil removal is infeasible or poses a greater risk than soil capping.

-The Renewal Corporation will update this plan as appropriate during implementation and will file the updated and approved plan with the FERC.
+The Renewal Corporation will update this plan as appropriate during implementation and will file the updated and approved plan with the Commission.
 The Renewal Corporation will then implement the California Sediment Deposit Remediation Plan.

-The Renewal Corporation will provide a report to the property owner, the FERC, and the SWRCB within 30 days of completing remediation activities.
+The Renewal Corporation will provide a report to the property owner, the Commission, the SWRCB, and the California Department of Fish and Wildlife within 30 days of completing remediation activities.
 The report will include the location of the remediation, a summary of action(s) taken including the quantity of soil removed or area capped, and support for the determination that no further remediation is needed.
-Additionally, if post-remediation soil sampling was performed, the report will include, at a minimum: arsenic soil testing method(s) used; the number, location, and depth of soil samples collected and their relation to the area remediated; and the associated arsenic soil concentrations.
+Additionally, if post-remediation soil sampling was performed, the report will include, at a minimum: arsenic soil testing method(s)

+used; the number, location, and depth of soil samples collected and their relation to the area remediated; and the associated arsenic soil concentrations.